 Rin laughed at the thought of the misery that would bring upon the boy in front of her.
 "Nah, I don't think so.
 Something like that is going to need professional repairs.
 Not like your DIY crap on the gym wall."

-"You're welcome... anyway, you said I need to come on already, where am I going?"
+"You're welcome for the free labor... anyway, you said I need to come on already, but where am I going?"

 "I... uh... don't think you want to go to my room..."